 While widespread availability is still difficult to know in the United States, a coalition of associations and organizations within the consumer-packaged goods and retail industry has written a letter to state, county and city health officials requesting being prioritized for testing.
 The letter states the CPG and retail industry support continued priority testing to healthcare providers and first responders, but as testing capabilities expand, the industry respectfully requests authorities to prioritize CPG manufacturing and retail employees in the United States.
 The full support letter can be found here and used to send to local officials.
+Additionally, a letter to federal officials was sent 15 April 2020 and can be found here.

-Source: GCCA updated 3/30/2020
+Source: GCCA updated 4/14/2020